sumitkutty/ML-Model-Deployment/README.md

 ## Productionisation:
 ### App:
-**Flask**:Flask is a simple to use web framework for python.
+**Flask**: Flask is a simple to use web framework for python.
 It can be used to make web apps, and deploy machine learning models to production.
 Steps:
 * Created an app to to load a HTML UI when a user visits a url.
 * The GUI contains input spaces for the user to enter values into.